#CripLit Twitter Chat

 & Alice Wong @DisVisibility

-All disabled writers are welcome to participate in the chat but please note we will be discussing fiction.
-Check the #CripLit hashtag on Twitter for announcements of future chats that will focus on different genres or posts from these two websites:
+All disabled writers are welcome to participate in the chat including reporters, essayists, poets, cartoonists, bloggers, freelancers, unpublished or published.
+We want to hear from all of you!
+Check the #CripLit hashtag on Twitter for announcements of future chats that will focus on different genres or topics.

 How to Participate

 Follow @nicolaz @DisVisibility @writersdelite on Twitter

 Use the hashtag #CripLit when you tweet.
 If you only want to respond to the questions, check @DisVisibility’s timeline during the chat.
 The questions will be timed several minutes apart.

 Check out this explanation of how to participate in a chat by Ruti Regan: https://storify.com/RutiRegan/examplechat